Ninety One Global Sustainable Equity Fund

 The main source of idea generation is a ranking of the resultant universe based on key financial, sustainability and competitive advantage metrics that reflect the structural growth, competitive advantage, and sustainable return characteristics that we seek in businesses.
 The ranking stimulates team debate, whilst analyst experience and knowledge enable a qualitative overlay to broaden the idea pool as appropriate.
 The metrics chosen derives from decades of investment team and firm-wide experience as well as rigorous back-testing and relevant cross-sector analysis.
 This screen directs analyst research, which can then lead to further qualitative idea generation.
 We have also integrated an internal sustainability indicator into this part of the process.
 This indicator assesses companies across various sustainability and ESG factors that we've identified as being likely to have a financial impact on a company, with each company appraised relative to its sector.
 Once a company screens to be included in stage three (Fundamental Analysis), we perform our own sustainability analysis of the company.
 This is an integral part of the investment process as we believe that companies with strong sustainability characteristics, focused on minimising their negative externalities, can outperform over time.

 Once a company comes through our idea generation screen, we move it to the next stage of the investment process where the team conducts the fundamental analysis to identify whether sustainability factors and competitive advantages are underpriced by the market.
 The first stage of our fundamental analysis process is focused on the company’s business model and whether it fits with our requirement for structural growth, sustainable returns and competitive advantage.
 At this stage we also carry out our own sustainability analysis by assessing the externalities generated by the company.
 When we are comfortable that the company fulfils our requirement and there are no material sustainability risks, we take it forward to a second, more detailed stage of fundamental analysis.
 We also conduct detailed fundamental analysis of sub-sectors and technologies exposed to the sustainable structural growth areas that we invest in.
 This helps us to inform and stress test our company models.
-See our paper “A sustainable investment edge” for more details on the structural growth we expect to see from these areas.
-The key areas of our company research are described below:
+See our paper “A sustainable investment edge” for more details on the structural growth we expect to see from these areas. a) Company analysis and understanding on structural growth opportunity The investment team works through a rigorous checklist for each investment idea.
+We want to find the best companies in our universe which are intrinsically undervalued.
+The team conducts fundamental analysis by constructing detailed models.
+We build sustainability insights directly into our financial models, enabling us to construct portfolios of companies where the sustainable investment case is underappreciated by the market and where we therefore expect sustainability to be a driver of long-term alpha.
+Using our proprietary Capitals Framework, we assess companies qualitatively and quantitatively through a lens that incorporates relevant stakeholders, to evaluate how a company’s impacts on its stakeholders are likely to influence its growth and return potential. b) Competitive advantage Market participants systematically underestimate the quantum and persistence of returns in cases where businesses have sustainable long-term competitive advantages.
+This results in exploitable inefficiencies.
+Our competitive advantage analysis can be simplified by answering the key questions/topics shown below:

 We use these competitive advantage factors to determine the long-term sustainability of the business in question.
 In addition, we believe a strong balance sheet and outstanding management are also a competitive advantage and ensure we cover these factors during our fundamental analysis.
 We pay particular attention to having an informed perspective of the competitive advantage period and how that translates into the sustainable margin, cash flow generation and/or economic value added.
 Culture is an aspect of a company’s competitive advantage that we believe is often poorly understood by investors as it is challenging to evaluate, and consequently may be mispriced – suggesting an opportunity for active investors.
 We only buy a stock when we have made a culture assessment of a company, using our bespoke corporate-culture framework.
 This framework draws on insights from company meetings, academic collaborations, expert-network access and employee resources.
 The framework was developed from a collaborative research project between Ninety One’s Investment Institute and Alex Edmans, Professor of Finance at London Business School.
 For more information on our corporate culture work, refer to our paper “Culture as a driver of sustainable alpha”.
 The goal of this step is to identify areas of competitive advantage often overlook and mispriced.
-We believe all of this analysis helps us to identify companies that can create value by generating a return on investment.
+We believe all of this analysis helps us to identify companies that can create value by generating a return on investment. c) Return profile and growth It is important to note that profitable growth and efficient use of capital is embedded within each of the above calculations.
+Structural growth and sustainable returns are two key drivers of our stock selection and analysis.
+We believe growth and compounding characteristics are key factors in determining a reasonable fair value for any company.
+In compounders, we are looking for enduring competitive advantages and companies with a durable and resilient outlook.
+We therefore do not claim to be only growth or only value investors, instead we invest in the leading companies within our universe where we believe there is underappreciated value. d) Valuation The team conducts full financial and valuation analysis by constructing individual company models to determine the growth, earning, cash generation, and intrinsic value of the companies under review.
+Our proprietary equity models are maintained within the team and contain our own forecasts which embed our sustainability insights both on the impact opportunity side as well as from a risk and negative externality perspective.
+Research from earlier parts of the process is used and built on here.
+In undertaking full income statement, cashflow statement and balance sheet analysis we can focus on specific financial metrics which we believe to be the drivers of long-term returns.
+The output of the equity analysis is a target price for the company across different scenarios.
+The target price is based on three main components with returns and cash flow being prioritised:

-e) Management,sustainability, and engagement assessment Capital allocation decisions and operational performance are important considerations for us when evaluating management.
+e) Management, sustainability, and engagement assessment Capital allocation decisions and operational performance are important considerations for us when evaluating management.
 Much of these considerations feed into our competitive advantage and valuation work.
 We also place huge significance on sustainability factors as highlighted in our initial screens.
 Sustainability reports and net zero emissions targets are important throughout our fundamental analysis as well as topics featuring in team debates.
 This fundamental bottom-up research stage of the investment process also includes company meetings and onsite visits where we will focus on all the key factors mentioned above.
 We will only buy a stock for the portfolio after we have met with company management.
-When all factors described above score positively for an investment idea, we will add it to our list of best ideas1 and compare to the existing holdings.
+When all factors described above score positively for an investment idea, we will add it to our list of best ideas and compare to the existing holdings.

 The portfolio is constructed from the bottom-up in a benchmark-agnostic fashion, using the best ideas1 from previous stages of the investment process.
 We take an absolute contribution to risk-based approach to portfolio construction such that our highest-conviction stocks represent the highest contribution to risk.
 We consider elements such as the strength of sustainability credentials, competitive advantages, carbon footprint and trajectory and the contribution to the portfolio's overall risk.
 The portfolio is then reviewed at a sub-sector level with regards to overall risk budget, sub-sector risks, stress tests and style analytics metrics.
 Weightings may then be adjusted accordingly.
 We use MSCI Barra One for quantitative portfolio risk analysis and optimisation.